Tortugas-Consulting-LLC/kslifeinc/content/retirement-planning.md

     </section>
     <section class="container mx-auto mb-8 px-4">
         <h2 class="uppercase text-3xl mb-4">PEACE OF MIND KNOWING YOU PLANNED WELL FOR RETIREMENT</h2>
         <p class="mb-4">At Kansas Life Insurance Agency LLC, we believe that planning for your successful retirement is vital.
-By taking your retirement into your own hands, you can ensure that you’ve saved what you need for the future that you’ll be financially secure no matter the circumstances.
+By taking your retirement into your own hands, you can ensure that you've saved what you need for the future that you'll be financially secure no matter the circumstances.
 Financial planning for your retirement is crucial and can help you maximize all of your opportunities.</p>
-        <p class="mb-4">Let our expert team of brokers walk you through the retirement planning process and help you figure out how you’ll save and live in retirement.
+        <p class="mb-4">Let our expert team of brokers walk you through the retirement planning process and help you figure out how you'll save and live in retirement.
 There are a myriad of ways to meet your goals, and we can help you get there.
 Call <strong class="highlight">620-665-1490</strong> to learn more today.</p>
     </section>
     <section class="container mx-auto mb-8 px-4">
         <h3 class="text-2xl capitalize mb-3">Annuities</h3>